-Our aim is to develop more curious, creative, resilient, independent learners who have a sense of self and community; whilst placing the core values of collaboration, creativity, and positive relationships at the centre of the Faculty.
+Our aim is to develop more curious, creative, resilient and independent learners who have a sense of self and community; whilst placing the core values of collaboration, creativity and positive relationships at the centre of the Faculty.

 As a Humanities Faculty, we have the following aims and ambitions for all our students:

-- To cultivate a love of the study of History, Religious Studies and Personal Development.
+- To cultivate a love of the study of History, Philosophy, Religion and Ethics and Personal Development.

 - To foster respect for others and to embrace different cultures, religions and beliefs.